GlitchSecure/website/_posts/2024-08-19-why-your-appsec-strategy-needs-continuous-testing.md

 4. **Cost-Effectiveness**: By leveraging a managed continuous testing solution, you gain the benefits of multiple commercial application security tools at a fraction of the cost.
 Additionally, automating the bulk of repetitive testing activities means that continuous testing can be more cost-effective in the long run, while catching vulnerabilities early reduces the risk of costly breaches.

 5. **Ease of Use**: What our customers appreciate the most when leveraging our continuous testing solution is the ease of use.
-Many of them had already bought a tool to use internally, but quickly found out how much of a pain it can be to properly setup.
-Initial configurations, scan frequency, and finding verification required a full-time engineer just to manage the system.
-But with our out-of-the-box approach, we take care of that for you.
-That way you get all of the benefits and insights, without losing a resource in the process.
+Many of them had already purchased a tool for internal use but quickly discovered how challenging it can be to set up properly.
+Initial configurations, scan frequency, and finding verification often required a full-time engineer just to manage the system.
+With our out-of-the-box approach, we handle that for you.
+This way, you receive all the benefits and insights without losing valuable resources in the process.

 ![Continuous testing, best of both approaches](/assets/img/blog/14/ct-venn-diagram.png)